Chapter 1. Installing RHEL for real time

 RHEL for Real Time is designed to be used on well-tuned systems for applications with extremely high determinism requirements.
 The kernel offers the vast majority of the improvement in determinism.

 System tuning is just as important when using the Real Time kernel as it is for the standard kernel.
 Installing the Real-time kernel on an untuned system is not likely to result in any noticeable benefit.
-Tuning the standard kernel helps achieving good latency numbers, though not consistently.
+Tuning the standard kernel helps achieve good latency numbers, though not consistently.
 The Real Time kernel provides the required latency reduction, determinism, and consistency.

 Warning